liesjacobs/WFE_practicals/practical3/API.md

 ### Now comes the most tricky data to download: we'll access the GBIF API through the command line in R.

 Open Rstudio and make a new .R file in which you will copy and (slightly) adjust the code to access the gbif data.
+Note, if you get warnings or error messages regarding packages that are needed but not installed, please install them using the install.packages function we also use below.

 >Step 1, we will simply install and load the packages we need: